lfrestrepog/if-docs/docs/reference/cli.md

 > package.json manifest.yaml
 ```

-Now, you can use these files as template for your manifest development.
+Now, you can use these files as templates for your manifest development.

 ### Replicating runtime environments using `if-env`

-If you are given an IF output fiule and ytou want to rerun it, you can use `if-env` to install that output file's dependencies so that all the plugins in it's execution pipeline can be executed.
+If you are given an IF output file and you want to rerun it, you can use `if-env` to install that output file's dependencies so that all the plugins in its execution pipeline can be executed.

 For example, if you are given a file, `output-file.yml`, you can save the file to `if` and run